malmyros/payment-systems/docs/PAYMENT_SYSTEMS.md

 #### Payee's financial institution
 - Responsible for processing the payments on behalf of the payee
 - Receives the generated payment, generally holding the payment value in account

+#### Payee
+- Stakeholder who is beneficiary of the payment transaction
+- His/Her bank account is credited for the value of the transaction

+#### Intermediaries
+- Central banks controlling the regulations/compliance and protocols to be followed by the operating banks.
+Eg. Bank of England (BoE) in UK, ECB in Europe, FED in US
+- Clearing houses.
+Eg. Bank of England (BoE), BACS, RTGS, Fedwire
+- Information transmission systems.
+Eg. SWIFT, SEPA
+- Networks.
+Eg. Visa, Mastercard, UnionPay

+#### Payment Instruments / Channels
+- Paper based payments.
+Eg. Cheques, Demand drafts
+- RTGS (Real time gross settlement) Typically used for high value payments.
+Also called wire transfers
+- RTNS (Real time net settlement) or ACH (Automated Clearing House) payments, processed in batches, typically used for payroll or iterative payments
+- Card based payments.
+Eg. Charge, Credit, Debit, Prepaid Cards.
+Can be initiated through terminals, and through online models